-Route: From the Gateway Trailhead, head east on the Saquaro Trail to the junction with the Gateway Loop Trail.
+Route: From the Gateway Trailhead, head east on the Saguaro Trail to the junction with the Gateway Loop Trail.
 From this point, you can go left or right, as it is a loop trail and will return you to this location.

-ELEVATION CHANGE: 655ft / 199.6m DIFFICULTY: Moderate
+LENGTH: 4.5mi / 7.2km (loop) ELEVATION CHANGE: 655ft / 199.6m DIFFICULTY: Moderate USE: Hiking, biking, horseback riding